metabolomicsworkbench/MetENP/README.md

 $cd ~/.local; mkdir R;</br>

 #### Go to the folder one-level up of MetENP folder.
+If you want to install MetENP R package in the folder USER_PWD/R below, create the R folder.
+[username@server one-level-up-of-MetENP]$mkdir R
 [username@server one-level-up-of-MetENP]$R</br>

 &#35; If devtools is not already installed for all, install it in system R or user R area (see how to set libloc below)</br>